Novartis unit hit with $110 million gender discrimination suit

 The company at the time said it would adopt reforms to prevent discrimination and retaliation against employees who complained.

-"For years, the company paid them less than similarly situated men, discriminated against them in assignments and other career-enhancing opportunities, and denied them promotions in favor of ... men," the lawsuit says.
+"For years, the company paid them less than similarly-situated men, discriminated against them in assignments and other career-enhancing opportunities, and denied them promotions in favour of ... men," the suit says.

 Dickerson said she was fired from her post as a global director for complaining about inequities at the company, and is seeking $10 million and her job back.